 CCR Citizen Advisory Committee Adoption of the 2019-2021 STIF Plan

-The CCR Citizen Advisory Committee Special Meeting on April 2, 2019 to .
+The CCR Citizen Advisory Committee Special Meeting was held on April 2, 2019.
 Below is a link to Special Meeting Minutes along with the Columbia County Commissioners meeting minutes adopting CCR’s STIF plan.

 Estimating Low Income Households

 Under statute, QE’s are required to identify the amount of STIF Formula funds that are allocated to improve services to a high percentage of low-income households.
 Low income families are considered to be those below 200% of the federal poverty guidelines.
 A STIF Plan must contain an explanation of how the plan defines and identifies communities with a high percentage of low income households, and indicate how projects improve transit service to these communities.

 Columbia County defines low income households as follows:

 1. “Areas of High Percentage of Low-Income Households” shall mean geographic areas within Columbia County that are determined to have a high percentage of low-income households.
 Pursuant to OAR 732-040-0035(2)(a), it shall be the responsibility of the Advisory Committee to gather data and to seek public input, and to make a determination as to the areas of Columbia County in which high percentages of low-income households exist, and to publish said determination in its Committee minutes and printed public materials.

 Utilizing the guidance provided by ODOT, Columbia County has used the 2012-2016 US Census data methodology to determine the percentage of low-income households.
 Additionally Columbia County has utilized Remix to verify low-income households along selected routes.
 Because the County’s project is to increase Dial a Ride service, and because Dial a Ride serves all parts of the county, the total number of low income households was used.